yanayem/yanayem/README.md

 ---

-### 🚧 Future Plan Projects
+🚧 Future Plan Projects

-- 🧠 **NeuroNet** – A futuristic AI network that learns from human interaction
+🧠 NeuroNet – A futuristic AI network that learns from human interaction

-- 💍 **ShaadiSmart** – An intelligent matchmaking system with real-time compatibility scoring
+💍 ShaadiSmart – An intelligent matchmaking system with real-time compatibility scoring

-- 🗣️ Voice-controlled task managers using Python and speech recognition
+🗣️ Voice-controlled task managers using Python and speech recognition

-- 🌐 Real-time data dashboards in React powered by database queries
+🌐 Real-time data dashboards in React powered by database queries

-- 🔐 Authentication workflows tied to user voice inpu
+🔐 Authentication workflows tied to user voice input

+🤖 PikuCore – A lifelong personal AI assistant rooted in Bengali expression and empathy, featuring adaptive persona, voice-first interaction, journaling with emotion analysis, cultural intelligence, and a modular plugin ecosystem.

+🌱 Smart Soil Monitoring System – A Python-based decision-support tool for coastal farmers in Bangladesh that simulates/collects soil data (EC, pH, moisture, temperature), recommends crops & irrigation schedules, computes soil health index, and tracks salinity trends with visualizations.

 ---